• Skip to primary navigation

 • Coconut oil: to give the chocolate a melt in your mouth texture, without any dairy!

-• Honey: to add the perfect amount of sweetness to this dessert.
+• Honey: to add the perfect amount of natural sweetness to this dessert while keeping it refined sugar free.
 You can swap this for maple syrup.

 • Cacao powder: to give it that nice and rich dark chocolate flavour.
 You can use cocoa powder instead.

-• Fresh raspberries: to make the beautiful raspberry filling for these chocolate cups.
+• Fresh raspberries: to make the delicious raspberry filling for these chocolate cups.

-• Sea salt: just a pinch is all you need to help contrast the sweetness of these chocolate cups.
+• Sea salt - this helps contrast the sweetness of these chocolate cups.

-• Step two: then add ~2 tbsp of the chocolate mix to each silicone muffin cup.
-Then freeze for 20 minutes.
+Line a muffin pan with silicone muffin cups and add about 2 tablespoons of the chocolate mix to each silicone muffin cup.
+Then freeze the tray for 20 minutes.

-• Step three: next make the raspberry layer and spoon a little onto each chocolate.
-Cover in the remaining chocolate and freeze for another 45 minutes.
+Next, make the raspberry layer and spoon a little onto each chocolate.
+Cover in the remaining chocolate and freeze the pan for another 45 minutes.

-• I recommend using silicone muffin cups to make these – they ensure the chocolate doesn’t stick and pops out easily.
+• I recommend using silicone muffin cups to make these chocolates - they ensure the chocolate doesn't stick to the pan and will pop out easily.

-• You can use either honey or maple syrup to sweeten these.
+• You can use either honey or maple syrup to sweeten these chocolates.

 • If you don’t have cacao powder, use cocoa powder instead.